 There are also paid leagues where you have to pay entry fees to participate and win cash.

-The traditional fantasy leagues usually begin at the beginning of a season with the draft and last months to the official season end.
+The traditional fantasy leagues usually begin at the beginning of a season with the draft and last until the end of the official NFL season.

 Here is how it works:

 - To get started, you pick your league